How to Mop Up Water and Prevent Costly Damage

 • Thorough Drying Prevents Long-Term Damage: Removing standing water is only half the battle.
 You must use fans and dehumidifiers to completely dry the area, as lingering moisture is the primary cause of mold and warped flooring.

-Safety First: What to Do Before You Mop
+Your Safety Checklist Before You Mop Up Water

 When you spot a puddle spreading across your floor, your first instinct is probably to grab the nearest mop.
 But hold on for just a moment.
 Before you start the cleanup, taking a few key safety precautions can protect you from injury and your home from further damage.
 Think of it as your pre-cleanup checklist to ensure you handle the situation safely and effectively from the very beginning.